-The Relationship: Last 1 month Transfer Status view enables you to analyze the volume transfer trends over a period of time for volumes in asynchronous relationships.
-This page also displays whether the volume transfer was a success or a failure.
+The Relationship: Last 1 month Transfer Status view enables you to analyze the transfer trends over a period of time for volumes and Storage VMs in asynchronous relationships.
+This page also displays whether the transfer was a success or a failure.

-The controls along the top of the page enable you to select a particular view (for health, performance, capacity, and so on), perform searches to locate specific objects, create and apply filters to narrow the list of displayed data, add/remove/reorder columns on the page, and export the data on the page to a .csv, .pdf, or .xlsx file.
+The controls along the top of the page enable you to perform searches to locate specific objects, create, and apply filters to narrow the list of displayed data, add/remove/reorder columns on the page, and export the data on the page to a .csv,.pdf, or .xlsx file.
 After you have customized the page, you can save the results as a custom view and then schedule a report of this data to be generated and emailed on a regular basis.
+You can use the Filter option to view only selected storage systems like only volumes or only Storage VMs.
+The same report is displayed in the Storage page and only for the selected storage entity.
+For example, if you want to view volume relationships you can access either the Relationship: Last 1 Month Transfer Status report for the Storage VMs either from the Storage > Storage VMs > Relationship: Last 1 Month Transfer Status menu or from Protection > Relationships > Relationship: Last 1 Month Transfer Status menu, and use the Filter to only view data for volumes.